T1REGOC/EUWRO-Slovenia-2025/README.md

 The round pillars that rise from the pplatforms are holders for the protoboard.

+Because of our modularity, considering the robot isn't printed as whole it bends more, so we decided to print little bend preventers.
+They are designed so that thay fight very tightly over the connction of the segments.
+They are U shaped, 20 mm wide.

 ## DRIVING
 For the driving power, the motor, we decided to go with TT Yellow Gear Motor because it was strong enough, reliable, affordabble and available to us.